s4njk4n/XDC_ShopBot/README.md

 1. List all items (shows IDs, names, prices, and success messages).
 2. Add an item (prompts for ID, name, currency (XDC/USD), price, and success message).
 3. Delete an item (by ID).
-4. Set new success message (for an existing item ID).
+4. Set new order fulfillment message (for an existing item ID).
 5. Set new welcome title.
 6. Set new privacy policy.
 7. Set excluded countries (comma-separated or "none").
 0. Exit admin menu.

 Products are stored in `items.csv` (but edit via commands to avoid mistakes).
-Success messages in `messages/` folder as `.txt` files.
+Order fulfillment messages in `messages/` folder as `.txt` files.

 Sales logged in `success_log.csv` for your records.